streptomyces/alog/README.md

 `-f` option to prevent it from forking and detaching from shell like it usually does. `vim` runs in the terminal and can be used as it it.
 You might want to change `$file` to a file name of your liking.

+## Comments

+If you make this script executable and put it in your PATH then you can call it from whatever directory you are working in and your notes will get appended to the same notes file.
+It will automatically add the current directory to your note when you add a note.
+The idea is to record the time and the directory in which you were working when you wrote the note.
+No structure is enforced for the notes.

 ## Author